 Bleaching gel used during these procedures is the same, but different percentage depending on the purpose and the situation.
 Usually, you can get a whiter smile with any of these methods.
 The main differences are only between over-the-counter whitening and others.
-One of the disadvantages of the over-the-counter whitening is the whitening gel does not stay on the teeth surface long enough because the tray does not fit perfectly to your teeth.
+One of the disadvantages of over-the-counter whitening is the whitening gel does not stay on the teeth surface long enough because the tray does not fit perfectly to your teeth.
 The gel gets out and touches the gum.
-This could cause sensitivity to some people.
+This gel could cause sensitivity to some people.
 However, excellent results can be expected, especially for younger people.
 So, it might be a good idea to try before considering other options.

 In-office whitening, on the other hand, is only a one-time visit.
 Usually, dentists use a blue light to accelerate the process.
 The gel stays on the teeth the entire time.
-For example, Zoom in-office whitening, is up to 4 sessions of 15 minutes each, not including the preparation and cleaning afterward.
+For example, Zoom in-office whitening is up to 4 sessions of 15 minutes each, not including the preparation and cleaning afterward.
 The total appointment time is about 2 hours.
 With this treatment, the results will show the same day.
 As long as you stay away from colored foods and drinks for 24-48 hours, results will last for a long time.
 If sensitivity occurs during the process of in-office whitening, we have the option to adjust the blue light intensity to accommodate our patients.
 So, most of the time, sensitivity is not an issue, keeping in mind that it is a one-time visit process.

 Bleaching results can vary depending on the factors such as age, heredity, and the type of stain that is present.
 Any teeth whitening or bleaching results are not permanent but usually will last a couple of months to a couple of years: you have to apply the bleaching gel regularly to keep your teeth whiter and brighter.
 That is why our in-office whitening comes with the custom bleaching tray and the bleaching gel for touch up.
-There are some situations where whitening does not whiten your teeth, for example, grayish teeth that have a banded color, root canaled teeth, non-vital teeth from trauma, tetracycline stain, or fluorosis.
-The process can give you the whitest color that you had before and not give you an unnatural super white color.
+There are some situations where whitening does not whiten your teeth, for example, grayish teeth with a banded color, root-canaled teeth, non-vital teeth from trauma, tetracycline stain, or fluorosis.
+The process can give you the whitest color you had before and not give you an unnatural super white color.
 If you smoke, drink dark sodas, coffee, tea, or red wine, and eat colored foods more often, that can stain your teeth quicker.
 Oral hygiene is also essential.